logicalperson0/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 12. 12-fizzbuzz.py is a function that prints the fizzbuzz for multiples of 3(fizz), 5(buzz) & 15(fizzbuzz)

+13.

-13. 100-print_tebahpla.py is a program that prints the ASCII alphabet, in reverse order, alternating lowercase and uppercase
+14. 100-print_tebahpla.py is a program that prints the ASCII alphabet, in reverse order, alternating lowercase and uppercase

-14.
+15. 101-remove_char_at.py is a function that creates a copy of the string, removing the character at the position n

+16.